Almost-There/almostThere/README.md

-<h1>Almost-There 2014 Redesign</h1>

-View live page at <a href='http://almost-there.org'>http://almost-there.org/</a>
+<h1>Almost-There.org</h1>
-The purpose of this website is to connect gamers together from across many games while balancing a social community, discussion board, and other projects.
+The purpose of this website was to connect gamers together from across many games while balancing a social community, discussion board, and other projects.

-Must Support the following Operating Systems
-	Windows 7+, Linux, OSX (10.6.8), Android (2.2+ froyo), iOS 4+, Steam OS
-Must Support the following Browser
-	Firefox, Chrome, IE(10+), Safari, Steam In-Game, Lynx/Links Blink, Webkit, Gecko, IE
-	Website must be accessable for screen readers as well as search engines wishing to browse the site Goal to support: all major platforms. specifically steam-in game browser, lynx, and mobile browsers.

-Only using the following languages
-	PHP, Javascript, HTML5, CSS 3 / SCSS, SVG
+In 2022 a plan is made for this website to be re-coded and maintained for  'legacy purposes' and if any traction or intrest comes of it may try an attempt at reincorporation and reunion.

+Almost-There had an incredible community with amazing flair and inginuity unseen before and was an intregal part of our lives.

 Main Features
 	The Fridge
-		The Fridge is a File uploader/Social Networking experiment.
+		The Fridge was a File uploader/Social Networking experiment.

-		Users will be able to upload quality or popular files in exchange for hosting those files and recieving points Points may be redeemed for different features to be used across the site.
+		Users sometimes were able to upload files.

 	Forums
-		Almost There in previous versions has been home to a popular forum with a small userbase that continues thier loyalty
+		Almost There was home to a popular forum with a small userbase that continues thier loyalty

-		Forums will start off using Vanilla forum software to begin, then later custom forum software will be developed.
+		Forums started off using Vanilla forum software to begin.

-	Gaming Community
-		Movie Nights
-		Chat Room
-		Game Servers
+		Forums will not be making a comeback however historical threads may be made available in the future with help and contributions by user 'Kenny'

+		Redesign is to utilize discord or a newsfeed style webpage for modernity.
+		An imageboard style forum could also be included in new redesign.

-		Structured Events
+	Gameservers and Community Events
+		Events with our users organized to bring together old friends.

+		Gameservers hosted to continue the community.